 - Stomach pain or diarrhea.

 - Feeling tired or weak.

-- Take this drug at dinner.
+- Give this drug with meals.

-- Swallow whole.
-Do not chew, break, or crush.
+- Have your child swallow whole.
+Do not let your child chew, break, or crush.

-All other products:
+All liquid products:

 - Measure liquid doses carefully.
 Use the measuring device that comes with this drug.
-If there is none, get an oral syringe, a dropper, a spoon, or a cup (only for older children) from your pharmacist.
+If there is none, ask the pharmacist for a device to measure this drug.

-- Do not take 2 doses at the same time or extra doses.
+- Do not give 2 doses at the same time or extra doses.

 - Store at room temperature.